Bluebird K7: Recovery

 The wreckage of Bluebird was discovered on the lake bed on 5 January 1967.
 A 10-man Royal Navy diving team arrived at Coniston late on the day of the accident.
 They set off for their first attempt to locate Campbell and Bluebird at 12.30pm the next day.
 Some calculations had been made to guide the dive team to the boat's likely resting point.

 The first three dives found small pieces of wreckage.
 On the fourth dive, the main hull of K7 was found in 142 feet of water, resting in her correct attitude but facing to the south-east.
 A subsequent and prolonged search located many pieces of wreckage, and various items were brought to the surface including Bluebirds broken steering wheel and column.
 However, the body of Campbell was not located, and the search was called off on 16 January.
 The Campbell family and team let it be known that they did not wish to have the hull of K7 recovered in the absence of finding Campbell's body.
 They also felt they would learn nothing from its recovery.

 Using adapted sonar technology, a diving team led by underwater surveyor Bill Smith, was responsible for locating anew the wreckage.
-Brian Gilgeous and Smith worked together towards K7's subsequent recovery.
+Brian Gilgeous and Smith worked together towards K7s subsequent recovery.
 The wreckage was recovered between October 2000, when the first small sections were raised, May 2001, when Campbell's body was recovered, and March 2007.
 The largest section, representing approximately two-thirds of the main hull, was salvaged on 8 March 2001.
 The recovery was witnessed by a small group of onlookers including Ken Norris and Campbell's widow Tonia.
 In 1998, Mike Rossiter from BBC TV had approached the Bluebird Project team with a view to filming the wreck.
 He was also there at the time K7 was brought ashore.
 Smith returned in 2007 to locate and recover more pieces of K7 from Coniston Water.

 Campbell's body was retrieved from the lake on 28 May 2001.
 He was interred in Coniston cemetery on 12 September that year after a funeral service at St Andrews Church in Coniston.
 Campbell's sister Jean Wales had been against the recovery of the boat and her brother's body out of respect for his stated wish that, in the event of something going wrong: "Skipper and boat stay together."